department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-child">As a surviving child, am I eligible for compensation?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-child">As a surviving child</button>
 <div id="VA-burials-survivor-child" class="usa-accordion-content">

 You can get compensation as a surviving child if you meet the requirements listed below and if one of the descriptions below is true of the deceased Servicemember or Veteran.